coleturner/graphql-rails-schemaker/README.md

 # Todo
-- Generate Enum and Union Types
-- Add Input Type templates
+- Add boilerplate input types
-- Add Mutation Type templates
+- Add boilerplate mutation types
-- Integration with `graphql-rails-resolver` (if installed)
+- Integration with [`graphql-rails-resolver`](https://github.com/colepatrickturner/graphql-rails-resolver) (if installed)

 ## Needs Help
 The `object_type.rb` template is large and cumbersome.
 The Todo above is planned for action.
 If you would like to handle any of the above, please file a pull request and add your name to the credits list.